bdabrowski97/Web-App-CSE248/README.md

 ---in particular, having the menus have more structure.
 Currently buttons and tables can be inconssistant wether they're aligned with the center of the screen or the left side of the screen. <br>
 ---Working buttons as opposed to using javascript forms to call java methods to handle all logic (with close/open store buttons being the excpetions)<br>
 ---Finding a way to reduce the amount of screens between various functions would also help make the website a more tight-knit experience. <br>
+---Personally, I'd also really like to find a way to have really slick animations n stuff, but what I have in mind would require 3d modeling knowledge (or ripping existing models from sources), rigging, and somehow making it run on a website.
+Not a priorty, though some more personality would be nice. <br>
 <br>
 -A search functionailty with room for error.
 More specifically, one that can parse segments of strings from entries in the database so you don't need to know exact names of stores. <br>
 -Images for menu items<br>